mvolkmann/blog/src/swift/Concurrency.md

 To simplify accessing a custom actor from many functions, define a custom global actor.
-To do so, apply the `@globalActor` attribute to a struct that defines an `actor` and makes an instance available through a `static` property named `shared.
+To do so, apply the `@globalActor` attribute to a struct that contains an `actor` definition and makes an instance available through a `static` property named `shared`.
-Then mark types and functions that should run in the context of that actor with an attribute that uses the global actor name.
+Then mark the types and functions that should run in the context of that actor with an attribute that uses the global actor name.

 For example: